openhab/openhab-addons/bundles/org.openhab.binding.hue/doc/readme_v2.md

 ### Devices and Grouped Lights

-Apart from the Bridge, there are two other types of thing -- namely Devices `device` and Grouped Lights `groupedlight`.
+Apart from the Bridge, there are two other types of thing -- namely Devices `device` and Grouped Lights `groupedLight`.
 Device things represent physical hardware devices in the system, whereas Grouped Light things represent logical groups of lights, either in a room or a zone.

 All things are identified by a unique Resource Identifier string that the Hue Bridge assigns to them e.g. `d1ae958e-8908-449a-9897-7f10f9b8d4c2`.